cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   and {{I-D.krawczyk-cfrg-opaque-03}}, as described in {{security-analysis}}, this change has no effect on the overall security of the protocol.
 3DH was chosen for its simplicity and ease of implementation.
-- The DH-OPRF and HMQV instantiation of OPAQUE in {{OPAQUE, Figure 12}} uses a different transcript than that which is described in this specification.
+- The DH-OPRF and HMQV instantiation of OPAQUE in {{OPAQUE}}, Figure 12 uses a different transcript than that which is described in this specification.
 In particular, the key exchange transcript specified in {{ake-protocol}} is a superset of the transcript as defined in {{OPAQUE}}.
 This was done to align with best practices, such as is